federicoambrosino/web-site/_posts/2017-04-19-ssh-ipython-notebook-magic.md

 functionality.
 There may be other solutions, please contact me if you have something cleaner.

+**Update 2021-07-07**: I updated these instructions to include how to capture the token that's output when your jupyter session is secure.

 # Instructions

 There are just 3 steps:

 1. On your local machine, set up your `ssh_config` to always forward a specific port for this remote host.
+It's most convenient for this to be the same local and remote port, and it should be one that you expect to be free (for example, something in the range 49152—65535).
-I picked 8889, leaving 8888 free for a locally-running `jupyter`.
+   I picked 8889, leaving 8888
+   free for a locally-running `jupyter`.
 To do this, add an entry for the remote host in `~/.ssh/config` with the `LocalForward` keyword like so: